FIREXDF/Freddy-Replace-Replace-Joker-Final-Smash/README.md

 # Joker final smash replace with Freddy
+# i'm too lazy to put the all source code
 Here a mod that will replace Joker final smash with Freddy.

-i'm too lazy to put the next source code

 ## Screenshots